Reaxt/IRA/README.md

 (ratelimit is in milliseconds)

 ## Maintenance
 If the bot has issues playing from Youtube, it is likely due to an outdated `ytdl-core` package.
 Bring the bot offline, run `npm upgrade ytdl-core`, and restart the bot.
+Every few months you should back up userdata.db and carddata.db.

 ## Credits
 Io character by Jwapple